 If you’ve read many articles about marketing, you’ve probably seen HubSpot’s content marketing.
 HubSpot produces ultimate-guide-style articles that cover the A-Zs of topics in simple terms.
 Here’s a classic example of a piece of HubSpot’s content marketing:

 Koko Black is an Australian company that creates luxury melt-in-your-mouth chocolate.
 Koko Black is famous for its clever use of social media marketing on Instagram and Facebook.
 Koko Black also emphasizes the special ingredients in its chocolate—often in aesthetically-pleasing infographics.

 Furniture retailer Early Settler has a robust email marketing strategy built on excellent product photography and aesthetics.
 Its emails have very little text and rely on striking images that capture your attention.
 Here’s a portion of an Early Settler email that’s particularly pretty.

 Who Gives a Crap, a recyclable toilet paper brand, uses influencer marketing to spread the word about its mission.
 The brand has partnered with influencers like Pattie Gonia, Leena Norms, and Stefanie Millinger, as well as celebrities like Arnold Schwarzenegger and Leenda Dong.

 11. McDonald’s Marketing Strategy: Fame & Influencer Partnerships Appeal To The Masses

 Global fast-food brand McDonald’s is known for many successful marketing initiatives.
 It strategically markets to children via Happy Meals, McFlurry’s, and even playgrounds.

-What makes McDonald’s marketing strategy unique:
+What makes McDonald’s marketing strategy remarkable?